InfiniBrains/Awesome-GameDev-Resources/docs/artificialintelligence/assignments/maze/README.md

 2. Sort the list of visitable neighbors by clockwise order, starting from the top neighbor: UP, RIGHT, DOWN, LEFT;
 3. If there is one visitable, do not call random, just return the first neighbor found;
 4. If there are two or more visitable neighbors, call random and return the neighbor at the index of the random number modulo the number of visitable neighbors. `vec[i]%visitableCount`

+!!! example "Data Structure"

+    Read the [Data Structure](maze-datastructure.md) page to understand how the maze could be represented in memory.

 ## Input